 ESPN is the king of sports on cable.
 In fact, it’s one of the only channels you’ll be able to watch sports online with a subscription.
 Along with HBO, ESPN has been called the linchpin that’s holding traditional cable together.
 Once ESPN offers it’s content online then it will make “cord cutting” that much easier for any sports fan.
-Because if you cant watch Sportscenter or 30 for 30 whenever and wherever you want– you’re probably going to stick with traditional cable.
+Because if you can’t watch MNF, Sportscenter, Pardon the Interruption, Sunday Night Baseball or 30 for 30 whenever and wherever you want– you’re probably going to stick with traditional cable.
 Here are a few options for streaming the Entertainment & Sports Network online.

 Watch ESPN Live with Sling TV

 Another great option is a bit of a larger commitment.
 Sling TV is a new alternative to Cable that allows you to subscribe to several channels for a mere $20, including ESPN.
-ESPN doesn’t have their own stand alone app yet so Sling is really one of the only ways to get it separately from cable.
 It gives you live television so you can watch online just like you would on a traditional television.
 Head over there now to check it out and sign up for the free seven day trial.

-Are ESPN Shows on Netflix, Hulu or Sling TV?
+Are ESPN Shows on Netflix, Hulu or Amazon?

 Netflix and Hulu have always struggled with sports programming.
 They have almost nothing as far as streaming sports content.
 If you’re a sports fan and you want to cut the cord you’re going to have to get ESPN and other sports live streams somewhere else.
 Your Netflix and Hulu subscriptions won’t cover you.

-Sling TV, however does offer ESPN as part of its bundle.
+Sling TV, however does offerv live NFL on ESPN as part of its bundle.
 For about $25 you’ll get ESPN and a few other channels via Sling.
 Check out their lineup for the full deal.
 Sling is a fairly decent option if you’re going for ESPN and don’t want to sign up for cable.

 Other Methods of Streaming ESPN Content